 – Membership of Rural Professional Group of the Royal Institution of Chartered Surveyors or the Central Association of Agricultural Valuers, or alternatively aspirations to work towards these

 About our Business

 As an equal opportunity employer we encourage diversity and are committed to creating an inclusive environment for all employees.
-We encourage applicants from all protected characteristics and commit to providing any reasonable adjustments you need during the application, assessment and upon joining SSE.
-Search for ‘Inclusion & Diversity at SSE‘ to find out more.
+We actively encourage applicants from all protected characteristics and commit to providing any reasonable adjustments required during the application, assessment and upon joining SSE.
+Search for ‘Inclusion & Diversity at SSE to find out more.

-If you would like to discuss any working flexibly requirements or adjustments you may require throughout the recruitment and selection process, please contact Louise on 01738 351698.
+If you would like to discuss any working differently requirements or adjustments you may require throughout the recruitment and selection process, please contact Stephanie on 01738 342963.

-Before commencing your role with SSE, you’ll need to complete our pre-employment screening process.
-This will consist of a criminality and credit check.
+Before commencing employment with SSE, you’ll be required to fully complete our pre-employment screening process consisting of a basic criminal records and credit check.

 To apply for this job please visit www.aplitrak.com.